 Non-Accredited credits are those that come from institutions that are not accredited by a regional accrediting agency.
-Under certain circumstances, Concordia accepts credits earned by students who transfer from these institutions.
+Under certain circumstances, CUI accepts credits earned by students who transfer from these institutions.

-- Non-Accredited units are only accepted if taken before a student matriculates to Concordia. - Non-Accredited transfer courses may not be applied to major or minor requirements. - Non-Accredited transfer courses may be applied to Q&I requirements and electives if approved by the appropriate division/department chair or dean.
+- Non-Accredited units are only accepted if taken before a student matriculates to CUI. - Non-Accredited transfer courses may not be applied to major or minor requirements. - Non-Accredited transfer courses may be applied to Q&I general education requirements and electives if approved by the appropriate program director, department chair, or dean.